San Diego Third-Party Child Visitation Lawyers

 Normally, if the court has granted visitation rights to a third party, the individual who has legal custody over the child must comply.
 However, if the parent believes that visitation by the third party will not be in the child’s best interests, they can fight against the visitation schedule in court.

 According to California law, the courts will grant reasonable visitation rights to stepparents, grandparents, and other relatives if it is determined that visitation is in the best interests of the child.
 The state has ruled that a child’s fundamental right to have healthy and stable relationships with a parental figure is more important than the biological parent’s right to custody.
 Anyone who has served in the capacity of a legal guardian for the child at some point in her or her life may be granted visitation rights.

 Aunts, uncles, and grandparents can be granted visitation even while the custody case is still pending in court.
 They must first petition the court to be involved in the case, and then prove that their visitation would be in the best interests of the child.

 Our founder, Thomas M. Huguenor, has been certified as a family law specialist by the State Bar of California.
-In our more than 35 years of experience, Huguenor Mattis, A.P.C., has handled numerous visitation cases for relatives and former stepparents.
+In our more than four decades of experience, Huguenor Mattis, A.P.C., has handled numerous visitation cases for relatives and former stepparents.
 Maintaining a relationship may be critical to the child's well-being, and it is not something you should entrust to just any law firm.
 We have a history of obtaining results for clients that other lawyers previously said were unreachable, as shown in our testimonials.
 Call our San Diego family law attorneys at (858) 458-9500 today to schedule your initial consultation.